marcovolino/linear-algebra/index.md

 - [{{section.section}}]({{section.url}})
   {% endfor %}
 {% endfor %}

+## Prerequisites
+- Prior exposure to basic linear algebra (not necessarily strong).
+- Comfort with algebra and basic calculus notation.
+- No programming experience required (tutorials provided).

 ## Learning Outcomes
 By the end of the course, students will be able to: